Van Insurance for Courier Businesses

 This is especially pertinent given many thieves are aware that delivery vans are likely to be carrying expensive goods, especially around festive periods, and such vans are frequent targets for robbery or theft.

-If you find that, as part of your job role, you: accrue high mileage; make multiple stops throughout the day to collect or deliver items; and your cargo changes on a regular basis, then chances are you need courier-specific van insurance.
+If you find that, as part of your job role, you: accrue high mileage; make multiple stops throughout the day to collect or deliver items; and your cargo changes on a regular basis, then chances are you need courier-specific insurance.

-What does courier insurance offer?
+What does a courier policy offer?

 The level of cover depends to some extent on the individual insurer, but in general most policies will include cover for any goods in transit up to a specified value (which can sometimes be amended to better reflect personal circumstances for your business).
 They will also often include public liability and damage to the vehicle or driver.

 Some insurers give the option for employer’s liability, and it’s worth considering companies who offer breakdown cover too, as it gives you added peace of mind; after all, when you rely on your vehicle to do your job, there’s nothing worse than an unexpected breakdown.
 For self-employed delivery drivers, a courtesy van should also feature on your priority list.

 If you own or use a number of vehicles, courier fleet insurance is probably a good choice, as this will offer additional benefits or discounts for a larger number of vehicles being insured.
 As a rule, if you have 5 or more vans which need covering, multi van insurance is more likely to provide better value for money.

 In addition, if you tend to deliver goods abroad, think about whether getting European cover is worthwhile – though if you only cross the Channel once or twice a year, it might be more economical to get an extension to your insurance for the short periods of time required, rather than paying for year-round cover.